Arminmow/mohaymen-library-management/README.md

 npx cypress run
 ```

-Note: Cypress tests verify that the modules, ComponentStores, and dynamic components work together correctly in realistic scenarios
+Cypress tests verify that the modules, ComponentStores, and dynamic components work together correctly in realistic scenarios

+---

+If you are interested check out my other Angular personal project [here](https://github.com/Arminmow/Life-Deck2)